-When considering a new device, we understand that Macbooks are popular devices and may well better suit an existing home environment.
-Equally we recognise that a student device is not only used for school purposes, and that often students either transition from a previous school with a Macbook, or inherit one from a family member.
-As such, we do support Macbooks, but ask that parents/guardians strongly consider the points above when selecting a new device for their child’s education at St Andrew's College.
+We recognise that students either transition from a previous school with a Macbook or inherit one from a family member.
+As such, we do support Macbooks, but ask that parents and caregivers strongly consider the points above when purchasing a new device for their child’s education at St Andrew’s College.

-*The exception to this is Years 10–13 Music, where an Apple laptop offers more software and peripheral compatibility, although school iMacs are available to Senior College students if required.
-Accordingly, parents of students with interests in this area are encouraged contact the Head of Music for advice.
+A small number of Year 10–13 students specialising in certain areas of Music at a high level may wish to use a Macbook, as an Apple laptop offers more software and peripheral compatibility, although school iMacs are available to students if required.
+Accordingly, parents of students specialising in this area are encouraged to contact both the Head of Music and the Director of ICT for advice.

 We have some minimum requirements, and that is for a “full” operating system.
 This means Windows 10 or Apple’s MacOS.